delft-dh/delft-dh.github.io/S3-Analyse-GeoData.md

 ## Python packages for geospatial analysis
 Many of these package descriptions come from the article by Christoph Rieke on [medium.com](https://chrieke.medium.com/essential-geospatial-python-libraries-5d82fcc38731)

+More here (need to be listed) : https://hydro-informatics.github.io/geo-pckg.html

 ### ArcPy
 ### pandas
 ### geopandas